gokayokutucu/lycia/DEVELOPERS.md

 - **RedisSagaStore**
   - Keys use the format: `lycia:saga:{ApplicationId}:{SagaId}:{HandlerType}`
-  - Compensation chains are traceable via `ParentMessageId` embedded in context headers.
+  - Compensation chains are traceable via `ParentMessageId` embedded in context headers
-  - All keys are prefixed with `lycia:` to ensure namespace isolation.
+  - All keys are prefixed with `lycia:` to ensure namespace isolation

 - **RabbitMqEventBus**
   - Routing keys use the pattern: `{applicationId}.{messageType}`
   - Headers include standardized fields such as `lycia-type`, `lycia-schema-id`, `lycia-schema-ver`
-  - All events carry `CorrelationId`, `SagaId`, and `MessageId` to support distributed tracing.
+  - All events carry `CorrelationId`, `SagaId`, and `MessageId` to support distributed tracing

 ---